kubernetes/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

 ## Motivation

 File and block are first class citizens within the Kubernetes ecosystem.
-Object, though different on a fundamental level and lacking an open, committee controlled interface like POSIX, is a popular (especially against very large data sources) means of storing data.
+Object, though different on a fundamental level and lacking an open, committee controlled interface like POSIX, is a popular means of storing data, especially against very large data sources.
 As such, we feel it is in the interest of the community to elevate buckets to a community supported feature.
 In doing so, we can provide Kubernetes cluster users and administrators a normalized and familiar means of managing object storage.

 ## Goals
 + Define a _control plane_ API in order to standardize and formalize a Kubernetes bucket provisioning